 max_message_size: 10KiB

-Keep filebeat.inputs: defined once in /etc/filebeat/filebeat.yml, and add another - type: syslog item under the existing key when other inputs are already present.
+Keep filebeat.inputs: defined once in /etc/filebeat/filebeat.yml.
+Add the - type: syslog item under the existing key when other inputs are already present.

-format: auto accepts both RFC 3164 and RFC 5424 messages, while timezone: Local fills in the local offset only when the incoming timestamp does not include one.
+format: auto accepts RFC 3164 and RFC 5424 messages. timezone: Local fills in the local time zone only when an incoming timestamp lacks one.

 Binding to 0.0.0.0 exposes the listener on every interface.
-Use a firewall or a narrower bind address when only specific senders should reach the port.
+Use a firewall rule or a narrower bind address when only specific senders should reach Filebeat.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml